GuravPratik/GuravPratik/README.md

-- 👋 Hi, I’m @GuravPratik
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Pratik Gurav

 Welcome to my GitHub profile!
 I'm passionate about software development and web development, and I love building creative and functional solutions.
 This README will give you a glimpse into my skills, projects, and interests.
 Feel free to explore and connect with me!

 ## 🧑‍💻 About Me

-- 💼 Software Developer at [Company/Organization]
-- 🌱 Currently learning [Current Learning Focus]
+- 🌱 Currently learning MERN stack
 - 👯 Looking to collaborate on interesting projects
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: Pratik
-- ⚡ Fun fact: [Fun Fact about Yourself]

 ## 💻 Skills

 Here are some of the key skills and technologies I work with:

-- Programming Languages: [List of Programming Languages]
+- Programming Languages: Python, java
 - Web Development: HTML, CSS, JavaScript, React, Node.js, Express.js
 - Databases: SQL, MongoDB
 - Version Control: Git
-- Other Tools: [List of Other Tools/Frameworks]
+- Other Tools: Postman, Vscode

 I enjoy keeping up with the latest industry trends and continuously expanding my skill set.